Legalica Privacy Policy & Data Protection

 14.1 Absolute Prohibition: Personal Data processed under this DPA shall NOT be used to train, fine-tune, or improve any machine learning models, AI systems, or algorithms.
 Personal Data shall not be included in training datasets for any purpose.

-14.2 LLM Subprocessor Obligations: All LLM subprocessors are contractually bound to: (a) process solely for generating responses; (b) not retain beyond response generation; (c) not use for model training; (d) implement technical zero-retention measures.
+14.2 LLM Subprocessor Obligations: All LLM subprocessors are contractually bound to: (a) process solely for generating responses; (b) not retain beyond response generation; (c) not use for model training; (d) implement zero-retention measures.

 14.3 Google-Specific AI Terms: Google Cloud's AI terms state: "Google will not use Customer Data to train or fine-tune any AI/ML models without Customer's prior permission or instruction."
 This applies to all Google Cloud AI services used by Legalica.